GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSImg-DRTutorial/03_keyhole_cmdline.rst

 More details can be found in the |atfile| documentation.

 .. note:: The file name of the output processed dark is the file name of the
           first file in the list with `_dark` appended as a suffix.
-This the general naming scheme used by "|reduce|".
+This is the general naming scheme used by "|reduce|".